CarneyLab/DYCAST/README.md

 Subsequently, the application was ported to [Python and PostGIS](https://github.com/almccon/DYCAST) by [Alan McConchie](https://github.com/almccon) for use in dengue modeling (Carney 2010).

-The current version is a continuation of that Python application.
+The current version below is a continuation of that Python application.
 The aim is to update, streamline, and expand this application so that it supports the prediction of Zika virus.
-In addition, a browser-based map interface is being built [here](https://github.com/veuncent/dycast-web).
+Alternatively, a **DYCAST plugin for QGIS** can be found [here](https://github.com/CarneyLab/DYCAST-web), and a browser-based map interface can be found [here](https://github.com/CarneyLab/DYCAST-web).

 More information: https://www.DYCAST.org